LABOR DAY SALE SAVE 40% NOW!

 Paper Muscle Rupture

-Macrophages at the site of injured myocardium contribute to the possibility of a papillary muscle rupture.
-Normally the papillary muscles help keep the tricuspid and mitral valves closed during systole.
-Injury of the papillary muscle leads to valvular regurgitation.
-The time frame may vary with rupture of the papillary muscle but mostly occurs before 7 days from a myocardial infarction.
-A systolic murmur will be appreciated.
+Macrophages at the site of injured myocardium contribute to the risk of papillary muscle rupture.
+Normally, the papillary muscles help keep the tricuspid and mitral valves closed during systole.
+Injury to the papillary muscle leads to valvular regurgitation.
+The time frame for papillary muscle rupture may vary but mostly occurs within the first 7 days after a myocardial infarction.
+A holosystolic murmur will be appreciated.
+Treatment involves emergency surgery.
+Initial management before surgery includes supportive care, such as oxygen therapy and diuretics to prevent volume overload.

 Interventricular Septum Rupture